 In the dark of the night sky was a swath of blaring light in a blur of blue and white.
 It reached from one end heaven to the other.
 Only the bolt of a falling star could interrupt our gaze as we lay awestruck by the amazing feature that we had NEVER witnessed before from our poor vantage in the little town of Springdale, PA.
 As the night crept on, the massive streak dipped below the horizon in imperceptible moments until we fell asleep on the slowly cooling bed of rock beneath us.

 I was 14 and later that year, in the fall or winter, I took hold of a book by Isaac Asimov.
 Its title escapes me now but it was filled with facts about planets, stars, the size of the Universe that kindled a joy and pleasure in science that has not been quenched in 45 years.

-Later in life I discovered the discontinuity between the Christian theological worldview and modern science.
-After college I became skeptical of scientists but not of science; cautious of religion but not of the Bible.
-Having determined that the fault did not lie with my ability to comprehend, I proved to myself that science had committed a grave mistake in excluding the metaphysical realties I held so dear in the Bible.
-While denominations, cults and conservative independent churches were bent on institutionalizing free thought, thinking to do God a favor I suppose, science was no different, choosing mythologies over observation and adopting a religious almost cultic perspective in denying facts that ultimately would point to creation; a deliberate refutation of the Judeo-Christian teachings.
+Later in life, I discovered the discontinuity between the Christian theological worldview and modern science.
+After college, I became skeptical of scientists but not of science; cautious of religion but not of the Bible.
+Having determined that the fault did not lie with my ability to comprehend, I proved to myself that science had committed a grave mistake in excluding the metaphysical realities I held so dearly in the Bible.
+While denominations, cults, and conservative independent churches were bent on institutionalizing free thought, thinking to do God a favor I suppose, science was no different, choosing mythologies over observation and adopting a religious almost cultic perspective in denying facts that ultimately would point to creation; a deliberate refutation of the Judeo-Christian teachings.